Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 ```

 1. `ikonli-core` defines the `engine` from the icon font.
 Without this library
-   nothings works :smile: .
+   nothings will work :smile: .
-2. Because [SokubanFX] is a [JavaFX 8] application we `ikonli-javafx` included.
+2. Because [SokubanFX] is a [JavaFX 8] application we include `ikonli-javafx`.
-3. First I try the `ikonli-elusive-pack` icon-set.
-Maybe this will changed later
+3. First I try the icon-set `ikonli-elusive-pack`.
+Maybe I will change this later
    :question:

 <br />
-Here the first example how to use the iconfont [Ikonli] in the application:
+Here is the first example how to use the iconfont [Ikonli] in the application:
 ```java
 public class PreviewPresenter implements Initializable, IActionConfiguration, IRegisterActions {